CoolTableNerd/Classes-Project-/README.md

 ## struggles task that i've learned from:

-<span style="color:orange">line 20-28: (instructions: create a method named toggleCheckOutStatus that changes the value saved to the `_.isCheckedOut` property. if `true` change to `false` and vise-versa)</span>
+**line 20-28: (instructions: create a method named toggleCheckOutStatus that changes the value saved to the `_.isCheckedOut` property. if `true` change to `false` and vise-versa)**

 when reading the instructions to change the property from true to false or false to true, i instantly jumped to assuming a condition statement is needed when there is a much simpler way.
 The if-else condition created 6 lines of code when it requires one. my condition code does complete the task, so it's not wrong, just inefficient in the name of runtime. `this._isCheckedOut = !this._isCheckedOut` also looks much cooler.

-<span style="color:orange">line 30-34: (instructions: return the average value of <b>ratings</b> array the reduce method to find the sum of ratings array.
-Divide the sum by the length of the ratings array and return the result)</span>
+**line 30-34: (instructions: return the average value of <b>ratings</b> array the reduce method to find the sum of ratings array.
+Divide the sum by the length of the ratings array and return the result)**

 I was just introduced to the reduce method, so i went to the documentation to see how i was to implement the method inside my code. the documentation was a bit confusion leaving me to explore wrong doings trying to use the method. i tried dividing inside the method. i attached the method to the wrong property -- a mess. here's how i would explain using the reduce method: